 Exhibitions and Events

-Our exhibition (1 July 2014– 30 January 2015) is ‘Mapping city, town and country since 1824: the Ordnance Survey in Ireland.’
+Our exhibition (1 July 2014– 30 January 2015) is ‘Mapping city, town and country since 1824: the Ordnance Survey in Ireland, and is accompanied by a lecture series.
 Organised by the Library and the Irish Historic Towns Atlas (IHTA), the exhibition focuses on the Academy’s extensive collections relating to the ‘great national work,’ the mapping of Ireland at a scale of 6 inches to one mile.
 The 6-inch maps are an essential source for the investigation of nineteenth-century Ireland – city, town and country.
 Every headland, mountain, river, field, plot, bleaching green, public building, is recorded for posterity.
 These maps form the basis of two forthcoming IHTA publications:

 Frank Cullen, Dublin 1847: city of the Ordnance Survey.